 Within minutes the J is complete!

 Here’s the finished project.
-I’m using this project on the brick above my mantel, but as you can see, this would look really pretty on a white wall.
+I’m using this project on the brick above my mantel, but as you can see, the letters would look really pretty on a white wall.

-Still, I think it fill the empty space well and I couldn’t love the message more.
-What will you make with your wire hanger boxwood letter?
+Still, I think it fills the empty space well and I couldn’t love the message more.